In this post, we will look at the world of the African wild dog in the wild.

 Puppies will usually be fed first.
 Sick and injured African wild dogs also receive a share of meat for as long as they remain with the pack.

-Yes - these African animals live in packs that can consist of anything from two to over fifty dogs.
+These African animals live in packs that can consist of anything from two to over fifty dogs.

 Most packs have about between 12 to 20 adult members.